appsmithorg/appsmith-docs/website/docs/getting-started/tutorials/start-building.md

 3. Select **usersTutorialDB query** from the list of options.

 3. Rename the query to `updateUsers`.
-Click the white space below the query name for a blank query editor.
+Click the white space near the query templates.

 4. Paste the below SQL update command in the query editor to update the `users` table in the database with the details modified in the Form.